CTCycle/ADSORFIT-model-fitting/README.md

 For customization, you can modify the main configuration parameters using `settings/app_configurations.json`

 #### Model configuration
-Each model can be configured using the following settings, where you can set a value for all model parameters.
+Each model can be configured using the following settings, where you can set an initial, minimun and maximum value for all parameters.

 | Setting          | Description                                                     |
 |------------------|-----------------------------------------------------------------|